fsoubelet/PyhDToolkit/README.md

 ## Testing

-Tests are currently a work in progress.
-Testing builds are ensured after each commit through Travis-CI.
+Tests are currently a work in progress, but testing builds are ensured after each commit through Travis-CI.

 You can run tests locally with:
 ```bash